OpenEarable/earXplore/README.md

 ```
 Following these instructions will give the full functionalities for the *Tabular* and *Graphical View*.

 To add the *Database* and *Abstract Similarity* metrics to the *Similarity View*, it is moreover necessary to run the [database_similarity.ipynb](./database_similarity.ipynb) and the [abstract_similarity.ipynb](./abstract_similarity.ipynb) to calculate both metrics, saved in the [normalized_database_similarity.csv](./database_similarity_datasets/normalized_database_similarity.csv) and [normalized_abstract_similarity.csv](./abstract_similarity_datasets/normalized_abstract_similarity.csv).
 For the latter, an API key is needed for `gemini-embedding-exp-03-07` model in order to obtain the text embeddings.
-Of course, any other text embedding model can be employed as well but requires an according adaptation of the code.
-The the former, the headers of the [data.csv](./data.csv) need to be copied and pasted into the code along their datatype as shown below.
+Of course, any other text embedding model can be employed as well but requires an according adaption of the code.
+For the former, the headers of the [data.csv](./data.csv) need to be copied and pasted into the code along their datatype as shown below.

 ```python
 single_value_columns = [